Zachary-MacArthur/Zachary-MacArthur/README.md

 * 📚   Reading: Pure War by Paul Virilio, The Urth of the New Sun by Gene Wolfe, and Hypersea by Mark McMenamin.
 * 💻   Building a self-hosted music streaming archive.
 * 🌐   Experimenting with sound / live coding using MaxMSP, SuperCollider, and Pure Data.
-* 🎓   Bachelor of Fine Arts, B.F.A Major in Intermedia Cyberarts, Minor in Electroacoustic Studies.
+* 🎓   Bachelor of Fine Arts, Major in Intermedia Cyberarts, Minor in Electroacoustic Studies.
 * ⛵   Volunteer Open Library Developer at the Internet Archive.
 * 👾   Hoon Academy graduate 2024 ~narhes-sivsef on Urbit.